 History of the FGDLA

-The Federal Government Distance Learning Association (FGDLA) has a long and rich history with its roots originating at the 1993 TeleCon Conference and the parent organization, the United States Distance Learning Association, which granted the FGDLA charter in 1995.
+The Federal Government Distance Learning Association (FGDLA) has a long and rich history with its roots originating at the 1993 TeleCon Conference and the parent organization, the United States Distance Learning Association (USDLA), which granted the FGDLA charter in 1995.
 For the past two and half decades, the FGDLA has been a leading advocate of distance learning in the Federal Government and maintains it 501(c)3 non-profit status as a professional organization.

 The FGDLA has received Trademark No 2,752,673 from the US Patent and Trademark Office.
 To view the Trademark registration, log on to the Trademark Electronic Search System (TESS) by clicking here and select Structured Form Search (Boolean) from the menu and the TESS search page.
 In either of the Search Term windows, enter 2752673 and click the Submit Query button.